lmiguelgato/react-flask-template/README.md

 4. Start the Flask application by running:\
 `python app.py`

-The API will be launched at [http://localhost:5000](http://localhost:5000)
+A development server for the API will be running on [http://localhost:5000](http://localhost:5000), and it will reload if you make edits.

 ## Frontend